Whistleblowing Alert Procedure

 • Examines the action plans implemented,

-• In the case of complex management issues or local conflicts of interest, conducts and defines and monitors these plans before issuing its conclusions and recommendations to the 3DS 's operational organizations.
+• In the case of complex management issues or local conflicts of interest, defines, conducts and monitors these plans before issuing its conclusions and recommendations to the 3DS 's operational organizations.

 The Ethics Committee is informed when an investigation is closed if the allegations are inaccurate or unfounded, or if the Alert has become irrelevant.